 DreamWorks Animation, based in Glendale, California, and run by CEO Jeffrey Katzenberg, said in February it will form Oriental DreamWorks, a Shanghai-based joint venture to develop entertainment projects in China that will include theme parks and live productions.
-Rupert Murdoch’s News Corp., owner of 20th Century Fox, this month bought a stake in Beijing-based Bona Film Group Ltd. (BONA), a movie producer and distributor.
+Rupert Murdoch’s News Corp., owner of 20th Century Fox, this month bought a stake in Beijing-based Bona Film Group Ltd. (BONA:US), a movie producer and distributor.

-Ernst & Young LLP is providing financial advice to Wanda on the transaction, and AMC is using Citigroup Inc. (C) Davis Polk & Wardwell LLP and Weil Gotshal & Manges LLP served as legal advisers for Wanda and AMC, respectively.
+Ernst & Young LLP is providing financial advice to Wanda on the transaction, and AMC is using Citigroup Inc. (C:US) Davis Polk & Wardwell LLP and Weil Gotshal & Manges LLP served as legal advisers for Wanda and AMC, respectively.

 To contact the reporter on this story: Zachary R. Mider in New York at email@example.com

 To contact the editor responsible for this story: Anthony Palazzo at firstname.lastname@example.org